C2SP/C2SP/poseidon-sponge.md

 - An internal state of `T` field elements.
 - A mode variable that is either `absorbing` or `squeezing`.
 - A cache of field elements corresponding to the current mode.
-- A padding operation to be applied to input elements prior to incorporating them into the sponge state.
+- A duplex padding function that is applied to input elements prior to incorporating them into the sponge state.
-  > TODO: See TODO below about how to define this operation.

 The only operations exposed by the sponge are:
 - `PoseidonSponge.Initialize`, which prepares a new sponge.